in28minutes/JavaInterviewQuestionsAndAnswers/readme.md

   - When 10 methods are declared as synchronized, only one of them is executed by any of the threads at any point in time.
 This has severe performance impact.
   - Another new approach introduced in Java 5 is to use lock and unlock methods.
 Lock and unlock methods are used to divide methods into different blocks and help enhance concurrency.
 The 10 methods can be divided into different blocks, which can be synchronized based on different variables.

-Fail Safe vs Fail Fast
+##Fail Safe vs Fail Fast
+- TODO - Code Examples
 - Fail Fast Iterators throw a ConcurrentModificationException if there is a modification to the underlying collection is modified.
 This was the default behavior of the synchronized collections of pre Java 5 age.
 - Fail Safe Iterators do not throw exceptions even when there are changes in the collection.
 This is the default behavior of the concurrent collections, introduced since Java 5.

-Atomic Operations
+##Atomic Operations
 - Atomic Access Java Tutorial states “In programming, an atomic action is one that effectively happens all at once.
 An atomic action cannot stop in the middle: it either happens completely, or it doesn't happen at all.
 No side effects of an atomic action are visible until the action is complete”.
 - Let’s assume we are writing a multi threaded program.
 Let’s create an int variable i.
 Even a small operation, like i++ (increment), is not thread safe. i++ operation involves three steps.
   - Read the value which is currently stored in i